 The proposed Colonial Parkway (SR 50) facility improvements would extend from SR 408, at its current eastern terminus, to SR 520 along the SR 50 corridor providing added capacity along with a limited access, tolled east-west corridor to serve through trips and relieve congestion along existing roadways.
 This PD&E Study will include alternatives to widen SR 50 and introduce general toll lanes.

 The natural environment is a critical foundation of the region’s economy and quality of life.

 Access to high-quality rivers, parks, forests, and preserves is an important draw for residents and visitors.

-The study area is located with in the Econlockhatchee River Basin (Econ River).
+The study area is located within the Econlockhatchee River Basin, locally known as the "Econ River".
 The Outstanding Florida Water, makes it a connecting point for important and fragile natural systems and wildlife corridors.
-This blackwater river is also known as the "Econ River" locally.

 FDOT will work collaboratively with its environmental partners to ensure that as new transportation corridors are considered, they are located in places that would not sever important connections in natural systems, or that they are designed to allow wildlife to safely pass.